Snoupix/rustbee/README.md

 *Known error: if you have an error with: "le-connection-abort-by-local", it's kind of usual, BLE is a bit weak so try again your last command, it will most likely work after an other try*

 If you have any other issue, don't hesitate to [create an issue](https://github.com/Snoupix/rustbee/issues/new).
 An issue template doesn't exists yet so please, be as clear as you can.

-## Install Rustbee

-You can check on the [latest release](https://github.com/Snoupix/rustbee/releases/latest) page and get either the CLI or GUI or both.
-If there are no pre-built binaries for your OS/arch, it means that it is not *currently* supported and **may** never be.

-The compressed folder contains instructions on how to properly install Rustbee and the 2 executables: The CLI/GUI and the daemon.

 ## Build from source